banjocat/alexa-tivix-members/README.md

 Alexa skill that randomly dictates a Tivix members bio.
 It also allows specifying a team member.

-Uses Flask-ask, Zappa and lxml for web scraping.
+Uses Flask-ask, Zappa, fuzzywuzzy and lxml.